scverse/scvi-tools/docs/user_guide/use_case/custom_dataloaders.md

 It will also requite maintenance: If the data format or preprocessing needs change, you’ll have to modify and maintain the custom dataloader code, But it can be a greate addition to the model pipeline, in terms of runtime and how much data we can digest.

 :::{note}
-As for SCVI-Tools v1.3.0 Custom Dataloaders are not ready yet
+As for SCVI-Tools v1.3.0 Custom Dataloaders are experimental.
 :::